-Throughout 2019 CCI has undertaken extensive advocacy to highlight the ongoing suffering as a result of the Chernobyl disaster as well as for the third annual 'United Nations Chernobyl Disaster Remembrance Day' which was ratified by the United Nations following CCI's Voluntary CEO, Adi Roche's, speech at the UN General Assembly on the 30th Anniversary of the Chernobyl Disaster in 2016.
+Throughout 2020, despite the challenges of the Pandemic and the political upheaval, CCI continued its extensive advocacy to highlight the ongoing suffering as a result of the Chernobyl disaster.

+2020 was the fourth 'United Nations Chernobyl Disaster Remembrance Day'.
+The UN declared April 26 as 'United Nations Chernobyl Disaster Remembrance Day' following CCI's Voluntary CEO, Adi Roche's landmark address to the UN General Assembly in New York on the 30th Anniversary of the Chernobyl Disaster in 2016.

-As our programmes are needed now as much as ever we are seeking to enhance sustainability and build local capacity across all our programmes.
+As CCI's programmes are needed now as much as ever, CCI is seeking to enhance sustainability and build local capacity across all CCI's programmes.